shaunaks/python-monasca/README.md

     gunicorn -k eventlet --worker-connections=2000 --backlog=1000
              --paste /etc/monasca/monasca.ini -D

-To start the collector server, run the following command
+To start the monasca micro service servers, run the following command:

+    monasca-service --config-file /etc/monasca/monasca-xxxx.conf

+    where monasca-xxxx.conf file should be the micro service specific configuration files.
+For example, to start the elasticsearch persister micro service, run the command like this:

-    monasca-collector --config-file /etc/monasca/monasca-collector.conf
+    monasca-service --config-file /etc/monasca/monasca-persister.conf

 To start the monasca ui server, run the following command

     gunicorn -k eventlet --worker-connections=100 --backlogs=100